“Jon is gonna be so pissed.”

 “I know he will.
 But he is gonna be pissed at first.”

-The new bus had come to Salton City and apparently it was not going on from there the next 2 hours.
+The new bus had come to Salton City and apparently, it was not going on from there for the next 2 hours.

-“And I’m due in Mexicali for a meeting,” a pale-looking, freckled woman of about Carrie’s age snorted, but didn’t say anymore as if inviting everyone to guess how important the meeting was but not why someone who were due for an important meeting had to go to it in a Greyhound bus.
+“And I’m due in Mexicali for a meeting,” a pale-looking, freckled woman of about Carrie’s age snorted but didn’t say anymore as if inviting everyone to guess how important the meeting was but not why someone who was due for an important meeting had to go to it in a Greyhound bus.

 A fat Texan man in a crisp white shirt and tie argued for a long time with the new driver until he, too, had to give up to the imperatives of regulation.

 The fat Texan didn’t answer.
-He went out the bus instead, growling to himself.
+He went out of the bus instead, growling to himself.

 A dark-haired girl sitting on the first seat, on the right side of the aisle almost next to the driver, looked after the Texan.
 Then at the driver.
 She was barely a day over 18 and already visibly pregnant.
 She started mumbling something about why Ernest couldn’t have stayed, but the black man gave her a hard look and she kept silent.